explodinggradients/ragas/docs/index.md

 # ✨ Introduction

-soup is a library that provides tools to supercharge the evaluation of Large Language Model (LLM) applications.
+Ragas dev  is a library that provides tools to supercharge the evaluation of Large Language Model (LLM) applications.
 It is designed to help you evaluate your LLM applications with ease and confidence.